heidiyliu/heidiyliu.github.io/tabs/teaching.md

 ### Teaching Assistant

+As a teaching assistant, I supported course assessment and administration by grading exams and homework, maintaining course records and the gradebook, and responding to student questions about course material and assessments.

 <div style="height: 1em;"></div>

 #### ASTR 101A — Astronomy

 A conceptual introduction to the universe for non-science majors.
 Topics include the solar system, planets, stars, black holes, galaxies, quasars, and modern ideas concerning the origin and evolution of the universe.

-As a teaching assistant, I supported course assessment and administration by grading exams, maintaining course records and the gradebook, and responding to student questions about course material and assessments.

 <div style="height: 1em;"></div>